sourcegraph/about/blogposts/gophercon-2019-go-linters-myths-and-best-practices.md

 - Introduce golangci-lint and enable new linters
 - Add golangci-lint to our CI process, IDE, and enable pre-commit hooks for linting
-- Use `--new-from-rev` to easily integrate with exsiting projects
+- Use `--new-from-rev` to easily integrate with existing projects
 - Use a tool like ReviewDog, GolangCI, or SonarQube to really push the envelope on automation

 Denis has proved that linting your Go code adds a lot of value and is something that we as developers should add to our development processes.